-The bipartisan "Generating Retirement Ownership Through Long-Term Holding" (GROWTH) Act, (H.R.
+To begin with, the bipartisan "Generating Retirement Ownership Through Long-Term Holding" (GROWTH) Act, (H.R.
 2121 and S. 1740), introduced in the House in May by Rep. Paul Ryan (R-WI) and Rep. William Jefferson (D-LA) and in the Senate in September by Sen. Mike Crapo (R-ID) and Sen. Tim Johnson (D-SD) would be a valuable contributor to retirement savings efforts.

-The GROWTH Act, which currently has 40 bipartisan cosponsors in the House, and 5 bipartisan sponsors in the Senate, would keep more retirement savings invested and growing longer by deferring taxation of automatically reinvested capital gains until fund shares are sold, rather than allowing those long-term gains - which generate no current income or cash in hand - to be taxed every year.
+The GROWTH Act, which currently has 56 bipartisan cosponsors in the House, and 6 bipartisan sponsors in the Senate, would keep more retirement savings invested and growing longer by deferring taxation of automatically reinvested capital gains until fund shares are sold, rather than allowing those long-term gains - which generate no current income or cash in hand - to be taxed every year.
+The fact that this proposal has attracted 62 bipartisan, bicameral Congressional sponsors in just six months is a testament to the wisdom and popularity of such a change.